demogitjava/desktopclient/README.md

 make sure that java is correctly installed and the "JAVA_HOME" path is set.

-You can get the open java jdk from here:
+You can get the java jdk from here:

 **GraalVM Community **